e1kfL0ck/writeups/HTB/Lantern/README.md

 425106|140343397558407$/usr/lib/x86_64-linux-gnu/libc.so.6!__write|nano|nano|6|18854003052688|write|19467|
 ```

 Why is there nothing in the argument ?
 Might be because it's hex and can't be rendered directly as utf-8.
-Let's try with this :
+Let's try using this :

 ```bash
 sqlite> SELECT *, hex(arguments) FROM ebpf  WHERE syscall LIKE 'write' AND processname LIKE 'nano' LIMIT 5;